Please ensure Javascript is enabled for purposes of website accessibility NYC Theater Accessibility for People Who are Hard of Hearing or Deaf

 What else you should know:

-Usually you have to trade in your ID to “rent” them for the show and the assisted listening devices booth or help desk is not always the same at every theater so theatergoers must build enough time to find the desk, get a device and return to their seat into their before-show schedule.
+• Usually you have to trade in your ID to “rent” them for the show and the assistive listening devices booth or help desk is not always the same at every theater, so theatergoers must build enough time to find the desk, get a device and return to their seat into their before-show schedule.

-Here's additional perspective from Dr. Ellen Lafargue, Director of CHC's Shelley and Steven Einhorn Audiology Center:
+Here's additional perspective from Dr. Ellen Lafargue, former Director of CHC's Shelley and Steven Einhorn Audiology Center and an avid theatergoer:

 When using the headset model designed to be used without hearing aids, take extra caution not to lose your hearing aids when you take them out.
 Put them in a safe and secure spot.
 Also, remember to make sure your hearing aids are completely off so that the whistling doesn’t bother other theatergoers.